2026 Russian legislative election: Redistricting

-In 2015 State Duma constituencies map was adopted for the period of ten years, so for the 2026 elections a new map should be drawn.
-In April 2025 Central Election Commission of Russia introduced a new map of 225 constituencies.
-For the first time constituencies were created in the four Russian-occupied regions of Ukraine: Donetsk People's Republic (3), Lugansk People's Republic (2), Kherson Oblast (1), Zaporozhye Oblast (1).
-Three regions gained one constituency each: Moscow (16), Moscow Oblast (12) and Krasnodar Krai (9), while ten regions each saw losing one seat – Rostov Oblast (6), Altai Krai (3), Volgograd Oblast (3), Voronezh Oblast (3), Zabaykalsky Krai (1), Ivanovo Oblast (1), Kaluga Oblast (1), Smolensk Oblast (1), Tambov Oblast (1), Tomsk Oblast (1).
-Constituencies were significantly re-arranged in Crimea, Dagestan, Tatarstan, Chelyabinsk Oblast, Sverdlovsk Oblast and Saint Petersburg, minor changes were made to districts in Chuvashia, Kursk Oblast, Leningrad Oblast, Lipetsk Oblast, Samara Oblast, Ulyanovsk Oblast and Vladimir Oblast.
-Furthermore, most of constituencies in Krasnodar Krai and Rostov Oblast were renamed.
+In 2015, the State Duma constituencies map was adopted for the period of ten years, so for the 2026 elections a new map was drawn.
+In April 2025 the Central Election Commission of Russia introduced a new map of 225 constituencies.
+In the Russian-occupied regions of Ukraine, constituencies were established in the four regions which have been occupied since 2022 (3 in Donetsk People's Republic, 2 in Luhansk People's Republic, 1 in Kherson Oblast, and 1 in Zaporizhzhia Oblast), while those in Crimea, occupied since 2014, were significantly re-arranged.
+Within Russia's internationally recognized borders, three regions gained one constituency each: Moscow (16), Moscow Oblast (12) and Krasnodar Krai (9), while ten regions each saw losing one seat – Rostov Oblast (6), Altai Krai (3), Volgograd Oblast (3), Voronezh Oblast (3), Zabaykalsky Krai (1), Ivanovo Oblast (1), Kaluga Oblast (1), Smolensk Oblast (1), Tambov Oblast (1), Tomsk Oblast (1).
+Constituencies were significantly re-arranged in Dagestan, Tatarstan, Chelyabinsk Oblast, Sverdlovsk Oblast and Saint Petersburg, minor changes were made to districts in Chuvashia, Kursk Oblast, Leningrad Oblast, Lipetsk Oblast, Samara Oblast, Ulyanovsk Oblast and Vladimir Oblast.
+Furthermore, most of the constituencies in Krasnodar Krai and Rostov Oblast were renamed.

-On May 20, 2025, State Duma during the third reading adopted the new constituencies map by 396–3 vote with Galina Khovanskaya (SR–ZP), Marina Kim (SR–ZP) and Yevgeny Marchenko (Independent) voting against the map.
+On 20 May 2025, the State Duma adopted the new constituencies map during the third reading by a 396–3 vote with Galina Khovanskaya (SR–ZP), Marina Kim (SR–ZP) and Yevgeny Marchenko (Independent) voting against the map.
 Only Khovanskaya raised vocal opposition to the new map, objecting the removal of Sokol District from her Leningradsky constituency.
-On May 21 Federation Council unanimously approved the new map and on May 23 President Vladimir Putin signed the bill into law.
+On 21 May Federation Council unanimously approved the new map and on 23 May President Vladimir Putin signed the bill into law.
 Unlike the previous constituencies map, the new one was adopted for the term of five years which means only the 2026 election will be conducted with the new constituencies.